CSCfi/csc-user-guide/docs/computing/containers/overview.md

   up across the cluster.
 - **Easy installation:** Once you have a singularity image, launching a container from the image is very easy.
 No real installation is needed.

+To make working with containers in CSC's environment as transparent and easy as possible, a [container wrapper tool](tykky.md) for packaging installations has been made available.

 ## A non-technical description